 - James Cullen Ganey (1899-1972), United States federal judge from Phillipsburg, New Jersey

-- George T. Ganey Jr., American Democrat politician, Candidate for New York State Assembly from Erie County 2nd District, 1954
+- George T. Ganey Jr., American Democratic Party politician, Candidate for New York State Assembly from Erie County 2nd District, 1954

-- Elloy R. Ganey, American Democrat politician, Candidate for New York State Assembly from Chautauqua County 1st District, 1926; Alternate Delegate to Democratic National Convention from New York, 1928
+- Elloy R. Ganey, American Democratic Party politician, Candidate for New York State Assembly from Chautauqua County 1st District, 1926; Alternate Delegate to Democratic National Convention from New York, 1928

 Related Stories +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Recalcitrantem Cogo

 - ^ Dionne, N.-E., Les Canadiens-Francais Origine Des Familles.
 Baltimore: Geneological Publishing Company, 1969.
 Print